What are the incubator’s goals?

 What does the ongoing relationship look like between GCSA and the new school?

 Once approved, the school will be expected to be a member of the association.
-The school will be required to use a GCSA partner, EdTec, to handle the school’s back office operations.
+The school will have the opportunity to use a GCSA partner to handle the school’s back office operations.
 This is because charter schools frequently struggle financially in their first few years of operation.
 Partnering with GCSA will ensure a strong financial foundation.
-EdTec will also work with petitioners that are going through the incubator process with budget development support at no charge.
+The GCSA partner selected will also work with petitioners that are going through the incubator process with budget development support at no charge.

 GCSA will also provide assistance with the grant writing process for the Charter Schools Program grant and the Walton Family Foundation.